Fauci: US may see ‘surge upon surge’ of virus in weeks ahead

 The mayor said the city was doing away with its previous trigger for closing schools, which was when 3% or more of the virus tests conducted in the city over a seven-day period came back positive.

-New York exceeded that threshold early in November, and things have slightly worsened since then.
+New York exceeded that threshold early in November, and infections have slightly worsened since then.
 More than 9,300 residents have tested positive for the virus over the past seven days.

 Comments